North Carolina Town Ditches ‘Possum Drop’ New Year’s Eve Tradition After Three Decades

 Back in 1990, Brasstown, North Carolina resident Clay Logan realized that his neighbors didn’t have anything to drop to ring in the new year.
 What Brasstown does have, however, is plenty of possums.
 He put two and two together, and soon enough, Brasstown was welcoming the new year with the “possum drop.”

-At this point it bears noting that the phrase “possum drop” doesn’t tell the whole story.
+At this point, it bears noting that the phrase “possum drop” doesn’t tell the whole story.
 No animals were ever “dropped” in the sense of being let go of in order to fall.
 Rather, the animal, in a cage, was safely and slowly lowered.
 But the phrase “New Year’s Eve slowly lowering of a possum safely in a cage” doesn’t exactly tickle the ear, so the event was always referred to, via verbal shorthand, as a “possum drop.”

 Backlash forces Andrews, NC Mayor to no longer hold the annual NYE possum drop.
 He says PETA was threatening to sue his town.
 What happened last year that prompted animal activists to crack down.
 That’s at 5 ???? pic.twitter.com/k9T5FFzPpk